kachick/wait-other-jobs/README.md

 - <https://github.com/orgs/community/discussions/8945>
 - <https://github.com/orgs/community/discussions/16614>

-However you can set `prefix` for `jobMatchMode` to create small skip-list to avoid this problem.
+However, you can set `jobMatchMode` to `prefix` to create a smaller skip-list and avoid this problem.

 ```yaml
 jobs: